-The HSE recommend that where direct measurement of trigger time is not possible, the employer should "check by observing them how long employees are actually exposed to the vibration (since) employees are unlikely to be able to provide this information very accurately themselves".

-Where neither direct measurement nor observation is possible, retrospective assessment of trigger time may be required.
-The tendency for operators to over-estimate exposure time in such circumstances has been known for many years.

-HSE Contract report 232 in 19991 commented among their conclusions that "workers tend to systematically overestimate the duration that they are exposed to HTV".
+- ➤ The HSE recommend that where direct measurement of trigger time is not possible, the employer should "check by observing them how long employees are actually exposed to the vibration (since) employees are unlikely to be able to provide this information very accurately themselves".
+Appendix B of the HSE Topic Inspection Pack for HAVS notes that "assessment of daily exposure to HAV is subject to a very high level of uncertainty.
+An assessment carried out using best practice will have an uncertainty of +/- 20% and it is not unusual for the uncertainty to be much greater."
+1 - Where neither direct measurement or observation is possible, retrospective assessment of trigger time may be required.
+The tendency for operators to over-estimate exposure time in such circumstances has been known for may years. - ➤ HSE Contract report 232 in 1999 2 commented among their conclusions that "workers tend to systematically overestimate the duration that they are exposed to HTV".
 The authors note that "the errors may not be large in relation to other sources of error in dose estimation.
 Nevertheless, tables that contain quantitative estimates of exposure must be regarded as indicative rather than definitive".
-In 2000 the same group of authors published a paper which assessed self-reporting of occupational exposure to hand transmitted vibration2, and stated that they found that workers overestimated their duration of exposure to hand transmitted vibration by a factor of 2.5 (interguartile range 1.6-5.9), with estimated duration of exposure being more accurate when the exposure was relatively continuous rather than for intermittent short periods.
-A small study of men using grinders was published in 2005 and concluded that estimates of exposure by the workers was about fourfold higher than estimated mean exposure by objective means3, and in 2011, a study of dental hygienists found that "although the exposure times were short, the self-assessed duration of exposure was overestimated on average three times higher with a diary and even more at an interview (8 times)"4.
+In 2000 the same group of authors published a paper which assessed self-reporting of occupational exposure to hand transmitted vibration3, and stated that they found that workers overestimated their duration of exposure to hand transmitted vibration by a factor of 2.5 (interguartile range 1.6-5.9), with estimated duration of exposure being more accurate when the exposure was relatively continuous rather than for intermittent short periods.
+A small study of men using grinders was published in 2005 and concluded that estimates of exposure by the workers was about four-fold higher than estimated mean exposure by objective means4, and in 2011, a study of dental hygienists found that "although the exposure times were short, the self-assessed duration of exposure was overestimated on average three times higher with a diary and even more at an interview (8 times)".5